-- 5.2.1.
-When the name of a person consists of several words, the choice of entry word should be determined by conventions of the person's country of citizenship, or - 5.2.2. when that country of citizenship is not determinable, by agreed usage in the country in which the person generally resides or - 5.2.3. if it is not possible to determine where the person generally resides, choice of entry word should follow agreed usage in the language that person generally uses, as found in manifestations or general reference sources.
+5.2.1.
+When the name of a person consists of several words, the choice of entry word should follow conventions of the country and language most associated with that person, as found in manifestations or reference sources.

 5.3.
 Forms of Names for Families